• Skip to primary navigation

 • Beat together two eggs and milk in a dish.

-• Mix together bread crumbs, cheese, Italian seasoning, garlic powder, parsley, salt and pepper in another bowl.
+• Mix together bread crumbs, cheese, Italian seasoning, garlic powder, parsley, salt and pepper in a shallow bowl.

-• Dip both sides of your pork chop into the egg mixture and then into the breading mixture.
+• Dip both sides of your pork chop into the egg mixture and then into the bread crumb mixture.

 pork chop dipped in egg

-• Cover both sides completely.
+• Cover both sides completely with bread crumb mixture.
 This is a nice light breading made by combining bread crumbs, shredded Parmesan cheese, parsley, and Italian seasoning.

 breaded pork chops on baking sheet